DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Vanessa Ngan, Staff Writer, 2003.

 Cantharidin is a substance derived from the blister beetle Cantharis vesicatoria.
 The Chinese have used this ancient medicine for thousands of years for a number of maladies.
 In the 1950's it was used in the US and other westernised countries to treat warts.
-However, in 1962 due to new manufacturing regulations, it lost its FDA approval and was removed from the market.
+However, in 1962 due to new manufacturing regulations, it lost its US Food and Drug Administration (FDA approval) and was removed from the market.
 This saw a decline in its use until recently where it cantharidin being re-evaluated as a viral wart remover that doesn't cause scarring.

 Cantharidin is also known as Spanish Fly and its beetle juice sold as an aphrodisiac.
 The reality is that it is ineffective for this purpose and in fact if swallowed is poisonous and possibly even fatal.